ProvCheck Terms and Conditions

 (c) disclose the other party’s Confidential Information to its personnel or professional advisors on a need-to-know basis only and, in that case, ensure that any personnel or professional advisor to whom it discloses the other party’s Confidential Information is aware of, and complies with, the provisions of clauses 8.1(a) and 8.1(b).

-(a) for the purpose of performing the Agreement or exercising a party’s rights under the Agreement;
+(a) for the purpose of performing the Service or exercising a party’s rights under these Terms;

 (b) required by law (including under the rules of any stock exchange);